gatsbyjs/gatsby/docs/blog/2018-08-30-gatsby-values/index.md

 ### Do the right thing when no one is looking

 Companies live or die by the trust they build.
-Gatsby is an open source product, which means we need to earn and maintain trust not only from our internal team, but from our larger community of contributors (and the open source community at large), as well as from our clients and customers.
+Gatsby is an open source product, and that means we need to earn and maintain trust from our internal team, our larger community of contributors (and the open source community at large), as well as from our clients and customers.

 To earn that trust, we need to be deeply committed to always doing the right thing _for the sake of doing the right thing_.